 Murray's big 4th quarter helps Nuggets hold off Kings 105-92

 Denver Nuggets guard Gary Harris, left, drives to the basket against Sacramento Kings guard Buddy Hield during the first half of an NBA basketball game, Saturday, March 11, 2017, in Sacramento, Calif.
-Denver Nuggets guard Jameer Nelson, center, runs between teammate Wilson Chandler, left, and Sacramento Kings center Kosta Koufos, right, to grab a loose ball during the first half of an NBA basketball game, Saturday, March 11, 2017, in Sacramento, Calif.
+Denver Nuggets guard Gary Harris, left, drives to the basket against Sacramento Kings guard Buddy Hield during the first half of an NBA basketball game, Saturday, March 11, 2017, in Sacramento, Calif.

 Add your comments below